nodejs/Release/README.md

 * Generate and create releases.
 * Manage the LTS and Current branches including backporting changes to these branches.
+* Define the policy for what gets backported to release streams.

 The Release working group is structured into teams and membership in the working group does not automatically result in membership in these